 No. Submitter Summary of Submission Officer Comment 1 Public Submitter Notes they have chosen to conduct their business from Belmont due to the proximity to the airport and a number of their customers.
 Noted.
 States that Amendment 22 proposes to disallow warehouses under the Local Planning Scheme, which would adversely affect the ongoing operation of their business and impact their investments in Belmont.
-The Amendment does not propose to change the pe 'Warehouse/Storage' in the 'Mixed Business' and 'Ir can continue to operate or establish 'Warehouse/Sto For further information regarding the suitability of 'W the Mixed Use Zone, please refer to the 'Report' he States that Great Eastern Highway offers high visibility for their warehousing business.
-It is considered that sites with high visibility to major characterised by active land uses.
-The Amendmen at the ground floor and encourage future development form.
-For further information regarding the suitability of 'W the City of Belmont, please refer to the 'Report' hea States that their warehousing business is operated so not to be obnoxious or disruptive and is neat and clean.
-For further information regarding the suitability of 'W the City of Belmont, please refer to the 'Report' hea Notes strongly objecting to the Amendment.
+The Amendment does not propose to change the permissibility of 'Warehouse/Storage' in the 'Mixed Business' and 'Industrial' zones, and proponents can continue to operate or establish 'Warehouse/Storage' land uses in these zones.
+For further information regarding the suitability of 'Warehouse/Storage' land uses in the Mixed Use Zone, please refer to the 'Report' heading in the report.
+States that Great Eastern Highway offers high visibility for their warehousing business.
+It is considered that sites with high visibility to major transport corridors should be characterised by active land uses.
+The Amendment seeks to enable street activation at the ground floor and encourage future developments to adopt an attractive built form.
+For further information regarding the suitability of 'Warehouse/Storage' land uses in the City of Belmont, please refer to the 'Report' heading in the report.
+States that their warehousing business is operated so not to be obnoxious or disruptive and is neat and clean.
+For further information regarding the suitability of 'Warehouse/Storage' land uses in the City of Belmont, please refer to the 'Report' heading in the report.
+Notes strongly objecting to the Amendment.
 Suggests that the City should be mindful of the variety of businesses in the Mixed Use zone.
-Properties zoned 'Mixed Use' within the City of Beln businesses which support the economy of the surro metropolitan area.
-Whilst the Amendment proposes to change the perr within the 'Mixed Use' zone, other permissible land unchanged.
-The Amendment is not considered to a businesses in the City of Belmont.
+Properties zoned 'Mixed Use' within the City of Belmont comprise a variety of businesses which support the economy of the surrounding area and greater metropolitan area.
+Whilst the Amendment proposes to change the permissibility of 'Warehouse/Storage' within the 'Mixed Use' zone, other permissible land uses within the zone will remain unchanged.
+The Amendment is not considered to adversely impact the variety of businesses in the City of Belmont.
 2 Main Roads Western Australia PO Box 6202 Notes having no objection to the proposed Scheme Amendment.
 Noted.
 3 Water Corporation 629 Newcastle Street Leederville WA 6007 Notes the proposed changes are relatively minor in nature and therefore these are unlikely to impact on the Water Corporation's planning or servicing.
 Noted.